DGross245/42-cub3d/README.md

 ![cube](img/cube.png)

-Cub3D is a project developed as part of the curriculum at 42 school.
+Cub3D is a project developed as part of the curriculum at 42.
 It's a RayCaster implemented using [MLX42](https://github.com/codam-coding-college/MLX42#download-and-build---mlx42).

 ## Mandatory Part